tpoisot/ms_proba_networks/ms/maintext.md

 of interactions; as a result, this changes the estimated value of different network properties, in a way that remains poorly understood.
-The generation of random binary networks based on probabilities also suffers from biases, especially in the range of connectance within which most ecological systems lies.
+The generation of random binary networks based on probabilities also suffers from biases, especially in the range of connectance within which most ecological systems lie.
 These biases are (i) pseudo-replication when the permutational space is small [@pois14a], and (ii) systematic biases in the emergent properties at low connectances [@chag15].
 An alternative is to consider only the interactions above a given threshold, which unfortunately leads to under-representation of rare events and decreases the effective number of interactions.
 The use of